 Hall of Fame

-Over the past six years, a host of the IT industry’s finest have been inducted into the ARN Hall of Fame.
-We look forward to presenting this exclusive accolade in 2013.
+Over the past seven years, a host of the IT industry’s finest have been inducted into the ARN Hall of Fame.
+We look forward to presenting this exclusive accolade in 2014.

 ARN’s industry judging panel, as well as previous Hall of Fame inductees, will be asked to nominate one person from a vendor, distributor and reseller worthy of recognition.
 Inductees will have demonstrated a long-term commitment to the Australian channel.

 Phil Cameron, Ross Cochrane, Phil Cronin, David Dicker, John Grant, David Henderson, Peter Kazacos, Ken Lowe, Maree Lowe, Pip Marlow, Moheb Moses, Steve Nola, Wendy O'Keeffe, Laurie Sellars, Jon Shein, Craig Somerville, Andrew Thomas, Nick Verykios, John Walters, John Donovan, Scott Frew, Steve Murphy, David Gage, Kate Burleigh.
 Allan King, and Doug Tutus.

 Channel Choice categories – by popular vote

-Much like the popular-vote TV Week Logie Awards, ARN’s online-only, people’s choice awards give ARN readers a chance to choose their favourite vendor, distributor, reseller or retailer over the past 12 months.
-The winners of the four Channel Choice category awards will be those organisations with the most votes through ARN’s online poll.
+Much like the popular-vote TV Week Logie Awards, ARN’s online-only, people’s choice awards give ARN readers a chance to choose their favourite vendor, distributor or reseller over the past 12 months.
+The winners of the four Channel Choice category awards will be those organisations with the most votes through ARN's online poll.

 Voting will run for four weeks, from July 6 to August 3, 2015 and only one vote per person/business email address will be accepted.